ccoutant/dwarf-locations/chapter2-diffs.md

     of the base address of a structure prior to evaluation of a `DW_AT_data_member_location` to access a data member of a structure.
 For an example, see Appendix D.2.*

+    <span class="add">*In previous versions of DWARF, this operator was named `DW_OP_push_object_address`.
+    The old name is still supported in DWARF 6 for compatibility.*</span>

+1. <span class="del">`DW_OP_form_tls_address`</span> <span class="add">`DW_OP_form_tls_location`</span>
+    The <span class="del">`DW_OP_form_tls_address`</span>
+    <span class="add">`DW_OP_form_tls_location`</span>
+    operation pops a value from the stack, which must have an integral type <span class="del">identifier</span>, translates this value into
+    <span class="del">an address</span> <span class="add">a location</span>
+    in the thread-local storage for the current thread (see Section 3.1), and pushes the
+    <span class="del">address</span> <span class="add">location</span>
+    onto the stack <span class="del">together with the generic type identifier</span>.
+    The meaning of the value on the top of the stack prior to this operation is defined by the run-time environment.
+If the run-time environment supports multiple thread-local storage blocks for a single thread, then the block corresponding to the executable or shared library containing this DWARF expression is used.

+    *Some implementations of C, C++, Fortran, and other languages, support a thread-local storage class.
+Variables with this storage class have distinct values and addresses in distinct threads, much as automatic variables have distinct values and addresses in each function invocation.
+Typically, there is a single block of storage containing all thread-local variables declared in the main executable, and a separate block for the variables declared in each shared library.
+Each thread-local variable can then be accessed in its block using an identifier.
+This identifier is typically an offset into the block and pushed onto the DWARF stack by one of the `DW_OP_const<n><x>` operations prior to the `DW_OP_form_tls_address`
+    operation.
+Computing the address of the appropriate block can be complex (in some cases, the compiler emits a function call to do it), and difficult to describe using ordinary DWARF location descriptions.
+Instead of forcing complex thread-local storage calculations into the DWARF expressions, the `DW_OP_form_tls_address` allows the consumer to perform the computation based on the run-time environment.*

+    <span class="add">*In previous versions of DWARF, this operator was named `DW_OP_form_tls_address`.
+    The old name is still supported in DWARF 6 for compatibility.*</span>

+1. `DW_OP_call_frame_cfa`
+    The `DW_OP_call_frame_cfa` operation pushes the value of the current call frame address (CFA),
+    obtained from the Call Frame Information
+    (see Section {dwarfexpressionevaluationcontext} and
+    Section {callframeinformation}).

+    *Although the value of `DW_AT_frame_base`
+    can be computed using other DWARF expression operators, in some cases this would require an extensive location list because the values of the registers used in computing the CFA change during a subroutine.
+If the
+    Call Frame Information
+    is present, then it already encodes such changes, and it is space efficient to reference that.*

+1. `DW_OP_push_lane`
+    The `DW_OP_push_lane` operation pushes a lane index value of the generic type, which provides the context of the lane in which the expression is being evaluated (see Section {dwarfexpressionevaluationcontext} and
+    Section {lowlevelinformation}).

 ## <span class="del">2.6.1.1.2</span> 3.7 Memory Locations